TheMdTF/mdtf-public/README.md

-# The Maryland Test Facility Public Code Repository
+# The Maryland Test Facility Public Code and Data Repository

-Public code that supports software integration efforts at the [Maryland Test Facility Website](https://mdtf.org).
+Public code and data from the [Maryland Test Facility](https://mdtf.org).

+### datasets
+This folder contains publicly releasable datasets from the Maryland Test Facility designed to further research across the biometrics and computer visison communities.

 ### image-analysis
 * api

 	This folder contains the API definition for generic image analysis systems submitted to the MdTF for evaluation.

 * go-example

 	This folder contains a working go example implementation of the image-analysis API definition.
 See example README for more details.

 ### rally2-acquisition-system